gruevyhat/travgen/README.md

       -t --terms INT         Number of terms to serve. [default: 3] -p --path STR          Colon-delimited career path of the form:
                                "career:spec::career:spec::...".
       -f --full-path         Show full career path.
+      -s --show-hist         Show full career history.

 Character stats are presented in UPP format, and may be generated with a variety of rolling methods.
 Random names are similar to, but often not exactly the same as, modern names of a random Earth ethnicity.
-Career path is presented as a table with the following fields.
+The career path may be listed in one (or both) of two ways.
+The `--show-hist` option returns a narrative description of the steps taken during character generation.
+The `--full-path` option presents a tabular representation of these steps.

 * T = The term number.
 * Q = Qualified/enlisted successfully?